Spider-Punk

-Spider-Punk (Hobart Brown) is a superhero appearing in American comic books published by Marvel Comics.
-He is an alternate version of Hobie Brown and Spider-Man; frequent antagonists are President Norman Osborn, V.E.N.O.M., and the Inheritors.
+Spider-Punk (Hobie Brown) is a superhero appearing in American comic books published by Marvel Comics.
+He is an alternate version of Hobie Brown and Spider-Man.
+His antagonists include President Norman Osborn, Venom, and the Inheritors.

 Hobie Brown / Spider-Punk made his film debut in Spider-Man: Across the Spider-Verse, voiced by Daniel Kaluuya, and is set to return in Spider-Man: Beyond the Spider-Verse.

 Publication history

 Spider-Punk was created by writer Dan Slott and artist Olivier Coipel.
 The idea of a punk Spider-Man emerged when Coipel proposed the look for Spider-UK.
-Slott rejected the look as wrong for a member of the Captain Britain corps but used it to develop a new character that would be "all punk".
+Slott rejected the look as wrong for a member of the Captain Britain Corps, but used it to develop a new character that would be "all punk".

-Spider-Punk first appeared in The Amazing Spider-Man #10 (January 2015).
+Spider-Punk first appeared in The Amazing Spider-Man #10 (January 2015), during the "Spider-Verse" storyline.
+He again appeared during the "Spider-Geddon" storyline in 2018.
+In the stories, he interacts with Superior Spider-Man, Pavitr Prabhakar, Miles Morales, and Spider-Man Noir.

+In 2022, Spider-Punk appeared in his first solo miniseries, written by Cody Ziglar.
+The story includes punk variants of many Marvel characters, as well as songs and imagery of punk rock and hardcore punk bands such as MC5, Ramones, Dead Kennedys, and Misfits.

 Fictional character biography

 Spider-Verse (comics)

-During the "Spider-Verse" storyline, the Earth-138 version of Spider-Man is revealed to be Hobart Brown, originally operating as Spider-Punk.
+In the "Spider-Verse" storyline, the Earth-138 version of Spider-Man is revealed to be Hobart Brown, originally operating as Spider-Punk.
 He is a homeless teenager who was transformed by a spider that was irradiated by toxic waste dumped by President Norman Osborn.
 He becomes the punk rock-inspired Spider-Man, leading the downtrodden people of New York against Osborn's V.E.N.O.M. troops.
 Spider-Punk manages to kill Osborn during a riot by bashing him with his guitar.
 After Osborn's death, Spider-Punk publicly reveals his identity to the crowd present, who view him as their savior.
 Spider-Punk is later recruited by Superior Spider-Man to join an army of Spider-Men.